Spain

 Article title : Spain

-"Spain, officially the Kingdom of Spain, is a country in Southwestern Europe with territories in North Africa.
+"Spain, or the Kingdom of Spain, is a country in Southern and Western Europe with territories in North Africa.
 Featuring the southernmost point of continental..."

 Article title : Spanish language